 We build our life as a settlement on the rocks

 praying to be not uprooted and swept away.

-Later it’s more like a drenching in the river’s flux,
+Later, it’s more like a drenching in the river’s flux,

 attached to our various buoyant debris

-until comes the prompting to hold nothing
+until comes the prompting to hold onto nothing

-but the running current river through our fingers,
+but the river running through our fingers,

 abandoning the vestigial illusions of our sedentariness.

-And then lastly letting go the idea entirely
+Ultimately letting go the idea entirely

-the beyond-conception, shoreless sea.
+of the beyond-conception, shoreless sea.